Due: Tuesday, October 13

 details of all of your experimentation, but provide a short discussion on what

 best as well as your final results).

-- Repeat the classification using scikit-learn's decision tree classifier
+test data, perform classification using scikit-learn's decision tree classifier

 training data sets.
 What does the comparison tell you in terms of

 tree model (trained on the non-normalized training data) using "entropy"